 Ebey’s Landing National Historical Reserve, WA

 In 1978, Ebey’s Landing in Washington state was established as Ebey’s Landing National Historical Reserve.
-Fast forward 40 years to 2018, National Park Trust worked with Historic Whidbey, National Park Foundation, National Park Service, & numerous local partners to add land and property to this NHR.
+Fast forward 40 years to 2018; National Park Trust worked with Historic Whidbey, National Park Foundation, National Park Service, & numerous local partners to add land and property to the park.

 Project Year: 2019